Discrete-Time Integrator

 Dependencies

-To use this port, set the parameters to Initial condition source value external
+To use this port, set the Initial condition source parameters to external

 .